 At present, legal relations between Switzerland and the UK are largely based on bilateral agreements between Switzerland and the EU.
-Following the withdrawal of the United Kingdom (UK) on 29 March 2019, these treaties will no longer apply to the UK.
+Following the withdrawal of the United Kingdom (UK), these treaties will no longer apply to the UK.
+Currently, there is no final date defined for this withdrawal.

 Switzerland and the UK sign trade agreement